volatiletech/abcweb/sessions/README.md

 Disk sessions store the session as a text file on disk.
 By default they store in the systems temp directory under a folder that is randomly generated when you generate your app using abcweb app generator command.
 The file names are the UUIDs of the session.
-Each time the file is accessed (using Get, Set, or manually on disk) it will reset the access time of the file, which will push back the expiration defined by maxAge.
+Each time the file is accessed (using Get, Set, manually on disk, or by using the ResetMiddleware) it will reset the access time of the file, which will push back the expiration defined by maxAge.
+For example, if your maxAge is set to 1 week, and your cleanInterval is set to 2 hours, then every 2 hours the cleaner will find all disk sessions files that have not been accessed for over 1 week and delete them.
+If the user refreshes a website and you're using the ResetMiddleware then that 1 week timer will be reset.
+If your maxAge and cleanInterval is set to 0 then these disk session files will permanently persist, however the browser will still expire sessions depending on your cookieOptions maxAge configuration.
+In a typical (default) setup, cookieOptions will be set to maxAge 0 (expire on browser close), your DiskStorer maxAge will be set to 2 days, and your DiskStorer cleanInterval will be set to 1 hour.

 #### Memory